-LendUp loans are available in California, Louisiana, Mississippi, Missouri, South Carolina, Tennessee, Texas and Wisconsin.
+LendUp loans are available in California, Louisiana, Mississippi, Missouri, Tennessee, Texas and Wisconsin.
 Take note that the maximum loan amount you can borrow will depend on your state laws, eligibility and other factors.

 Here are some things to keep in mind before you apply for a LendUp loan.

 LendUp touts itself as an alternative to payday loans because of its fee transparency and interest rates.